-Accent Plastics offers various value-added, post injection molding operations.
-These operations are all done in-house at our facility in Corona, Southern California.
-The operations that we employ include: Spin Welding, Hot Stamping, Pad Printing, Laser Marking, Insert/Over Molding, Ultrasonic Welding, Precision Machining, and Assembly.
+SDM offers various value-added, post injection molding operations.
+These operations are all done in-house at our facilities in Southern California.
+The operations that we employ include: Spin Welding, Hot Stamping, Pad Printing, Laser Marking, Insert/Over Molding, Ultrasonic Welding, Precision Machining, CNC Machining and Product Assembly.

 When spin welding, the top portion of a round part spins quickly around the secured bottom portion creating a strong frictional heat weld that bonds the two components together.

 During hot stamping, a heated die presses a colored film over your plastic injected component, leaving behind a colored marking on a specified area of your part.
 This application is typically used on paper and plastic applications and utilizes a dry image transfer method with pre-dried ink applied with high heat.